Session 1: Why we can have hope

 What does “hope” mean to you?
 How would you describe it?

-In the second part of paragraph 1, Pope Francis says that “God’s word helps us find reasons” for hope.
-How has God’s word helped you find a reason for hope?
-Is there a particular passage from the Bible that has especially inspired or supported your hope?
+In the second part[1] of paragraph 1, Pope Francis says that “God’s word helps us find reasons” for hope.
+Is there a particular passage from the Bible that has especially inspired or helped you find hope?
 If so, how does that passage speak to you?

 Suggested Activity:

-Take a few minutes to contemplate what life feels like to someone who is unemployed, dealing with a chronic illness, facing the fear of violence due to their background or heritage, discouraged as to whether there is any real hope for the future, etc. Try to feel their pain.
+Take a few minutes to contemplate what life feels like to someone who is unemployed, dealing with a chronic illness, facing the fear of violence due to their background or heritage, discouraged about the future, etc. Try to feel their pain.
 Then consider whether there is something you could do for someone such as this – perhaps directly for someone you know, or by getting involved in a ministry in your parish or community (perhaps through Catholic Charities in your diocese or through another organization).

 (Section 1) A word of hope